Asabeneh/30-Days-Of-Python/readme7-12.md

 12. Delete the sets completely
 13. Convert the ages to set and compare the length of the list and the set
 14. Explain the difference among the following data types: string, list, tuple and set
+15. *I am a teacher and I love to inspire and teach people.* How many unique words have been used in the sentence.

 [<< Part 1 ](https://github.com/Asabeneh/30-Days-Of-Python/blob/master/readme.md)| [Part 3 >>](#)